SuryanshOps/css-playground/README.md

 # 💻 Early Frontend Exploration: A 12-Project Creative Coding Journey

 Welcome!
 This repository preserves a curated collection of **12 frontend web development projects** that I built entirely for fun during my **junior high school** years.

 What started as a personal curiosity to see how websites work turned into a deep dive into semantic structures, responsive layouts, and modern CSS animation mechanics.
 These files capture my early self-taught learning curve and foundational passion for computer science.

-## 🚀 Live Interactive Output (Admissions Review)
+## 🚀 Live Interactive Outputs
-> [!IMPORTANT]
+> [!TIP]
-> **Admissions Officers:** You can interact with the live deployed versions of all 12 projects instantly without running any code locally.
+> You can interact with the live deployed versions of all 12 projects instantly without running any code locally.
 > 👉 **[Click Here to Explore the Live Portfolio Hub](https://github.io)**

 ---

 ## 🎨 Project Matrix & Live Outputs

 Below is the index of the 12 projects.
-Each link points directly to the live, operational web page hosted securely on GitHub Pages.
+Each link points directly to the live, operational web page hosted securely via GitHub Pages.

 | # | Project Name | Personal Learning Goal & Tech Explored | Live Output Link |
 | :--- | :--- | :--- | :--- |